cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - The alternative hash\_to\_base function MUST NOT use rejection sampling, and it MUST output an element of F whose statistical distance from uniform is commensurate with the security level of the target elliptic curve.
-  It is strongly RECOMMENDED to follow the guidelines for controlling bias given in {{hashtobase-sec}}.
+  It is RECOMMENDED to follow the guidelines for controlling bias given in {{hashtobase-sec}}.

 - The alternative hash\_to\_base function MUST support domain separation